jostmey/RestrictedBoltzmannMachine/README.md

 `Pkg.add("StatsBase")`
 `Pkg.add("Images")`

 The first package contains the MNIST dataset of handwritten digits.
 The seconds package contains a tool for sampling from a set of weighted choices.
 The last package is used to render images.
-The first time the image package is run it may ask to install additional software (consider entering `using Images` into the Julia environment anf then running the `generate.jl`).
+The first time the image package is run it may ask to install additional software.

 ## Run